Leayal/ProxifierDrvAutoToggle/README.md

 # ProxifierDrvAutoToggle
-Auto-toggle Proxifier's WPF driver for convenience against EA's Javelin Anti-Cheat.
+Auto-toggle Proxifier's driver for convenience against EA's Javelin Anti-Cheat.

+tl;dr: This tool ensures Proxifier is completely disabled when you exit the Proxifier program (without needing to uninstall Proxifier), in order to let you play [Battlefield 6](https://store.steampowered.com/app/2807960/Battlefield_6/) more conveniently.

 This is a very bare-bone workaround.